Stanfield Organization: Savino Bratton

 Afterward, warrants were written for Savino, the only person involved in the shooting known to the police beforehand, and he turned himself in after an unproductive manhunt.
 Barksdale attorney Maurice Levy argued that Savino was merely intending to defraud Orlando—selling him baking soda instead of cocaine— and was unconnected to the shooting, forcing the District Attorney to charge him with distributing false narcotics, which only carries a maximum three-year prison sentence.
 When the police try to convince him to turn evidence on the Barksdale crew, Savino cockily says "I can do the three.
 Ain't no thing."

 By Season 5, Savino is one of remaining Barksdale survivors alive and not imprisoned; by this time his three-year sentence was up and he was released from prison, soon operating as a soldier in the Stanfield Organization.
 Savino involved himself in the Stanfield crew's hunt for Omar after the latter returned for the death of Butchie and narrowly escaped an ambush attempt by Chris Partlow, Snoop, O-Dog and Michael Lee.

 Savino's activities were soon recognized and he was eventually ambushed in a corner by Omar Little, who after a brief conversation, killed Savino with a single gunshot to the head, in revenge for the torture-murder of Butchie by Chris Partlow and Snoop.
 Omar identified him as a past Barksdale soldier and, knowing his violent history, refused to accept Savino's explanation that he was not present at the incident, reasoning that if Savino had been there he would have joined in with the others.

 After Omar's own death, the police found his "hit-list" and discover all the upper-tier members of the Stanfield Organization he planned to kill.
 Savino's name was the only one crossed out, which means he was ultimately the only major casualty of Omar's gang war, and ironically the last casualty of his past hatred of the Barksdale Organization.

 Melvin "Cheese" Wagstaff

 Cheese is the nephew of Proposition Joe and a crew chief in his Eastside drug crew.
-But later joins Marlo for a short time before Marlo's retirement.
-In which leads to him and Slim Charles taking over the Stanfield Organization for an even shorter time and ultimately killed by Slim Charles as revenge for Proposition Joe.
+He joins Marlo for a short time before Marlo's retirement.
+He then briefly takes over the Stanfield Organization with Slim Charles, until Charles kills him as revenge for previously helping to take down Proposition Joe.
 He is played by actor/musician Method Man from the Wu-Tang Clan.
 He is also the father of student character Randy Wagstaff.
 The show never depicts the actual relationship.
 Randy Wagstaff is the character who ends up in group homes after his house is burned down as a result of his perceived cooperation with law enforcement.